 What Does a General Contractor Do?

-You know what a general contractor is, but it is also important to fully understand what it is that a general contractor does.
-Of course, as we mentioned above, a general contractor is responsible for overseeing a job and making sure that it turns out correctly.
+You now know what a general contractor is, but it is also important to fully understand what it is that a general contractor does.
+Of course, as we mentioned above, a general contractor is a construction professional who is responsible for overseeing a job and making sure that it turns out correctly.
 In order to do this, the general contractor works as the main point of contact and as a go-between for the owner of the property and the other workers and teams involved with the project.

 Prior to Construction

 There are some things that the general contractor must do before a construction project even begins.
 Depending on the job, they might not have to do all of these tasks, only some.
 For instance, a general contractor may have to create and then manage the construction budget, hire the subcontractors from construction companies who will be responsible for completing specialized tasks on the job and collaborate with the architect.

 These tasks may also be carried on while the project is underway, too.
 They will still need to interact with the subcontractors and the architect, for example.

 Now, during construction, the general contractor will work on some of the tasks that they had been doing before construction began.
 In addition, there are some other tasks that the general contractor will have to carry out during construction to keep everything running smoothly.

 For example, the general contractor will need to keep tabs on multiple tasks that are being done throughout the job to ensure that it is running on schedule.
 They will also need to work with the team and property owner to account for delays and setbacks and will oversee all of the construction to make sure that it is in accordance with the specifications.

 Once the construction process is complete, the general contractor’s work is not necessarily done, too!
 They still have paperwork to complete, such as collecting and tracking lien waivers.
 Also, the general contractor may need to track payments to ensure that all of the subcontractors are paid for the work that they have done, and may need to further manage payment issues down the payment chain.